Find Affordable College Courses

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Kennesaw State University.
-The school came in at #4 on this year’s Best Human Services Schools in Georgia list.
+A rank of #4 on this year’s list means Kennesaw State University is a great place for human services students.
 Located in the suburb of Kennesaw, KSU Georgia is a public school with a fairly large student population.

 On average, human services graduates from KSU Georgia take out $31,000 in student loans while working on their degree.